dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   - `seqnum`: An integer that is used to define a sequence number in an ordered set of instances, e.g. the ordering of the pages in a bokk (independent of the page naming)

-To sum the `Properties` section up, here we have an example for a complete properties definition:
+To sum the `properties` section up, here we have an example for a complete properties definition:
 ```json
 {
   "properties": [